Mida (singer): Recording debut

-2020–2023: Signing with Dinero and Sanremo Giovani
+2020–2023: signing with Dinero and Sanremo Giovani

 After a hiatus of about two years, in 2020, after signing a contract with the Dinero label, he released the songs "Ratatah Freestyle #3", "Davvero", "MMM", and "Dinero", and dueted on Nicola Siciliano's song "Slide (passo dopo passo)", from the album Napoli 51.
 In 2021, the singles "Stavo giù", "16:20", "Ricordami di scordarti" (certified platinum) and "Lento" were released.
 The following year, in 2022, he released the singles "Stupido sentimento", "Fidati di me" (in collaboration with Olly and Juli) and "Ti sta bene".

 On 16 December 2022, he participated in the final of Sanremo Giovani 2022 with the song "Malditè", in which he placed seventh, failing to access the Sanremo Music Festival 2023.
 In June 2023, he was one of the authors of Wayne Santana's single "Veleno di vipera", while in July his new single "Oro" was released.

 2023–2024: Amici 23 and Il sole dentro

-In September 2023, Mida participated in the auditions for the twenty-third edition of the musical talent show Amici di Maria De Filippi broadcast on Canale 5, then accessing the initial phase.
+In September 2023 participated in the auditions for the twenty-third edition of the musical talent show Amici di Maria De Filippi broadcast on Canale 5, then accessing the initial phase.
 In November he was one of the authors of the single "Isola grattacielo" of Ginevra Lamborghini.
 In February 2024 he gained access to the evening phase of the program by joining the team led by professors Lorella Cuccarini and Emanuel Lo and the following May he reached the final, finishing sixth and winning the Spotify singles prize.

-During the program, he released several new songs, including "Rossofuoco", "Mi odierai", "Fight club" and "Que pasa" All four of these songs were later included in his first EP, "Il sole dentro", released on 17 May 2024, which also included the song of the same name and the song "Vita terremoto".
-The EP peaked at number nine on the FIMI Album chart, while the song "Rossofuoco" peaked at number two on the FIMI Top Singles chart and was certified double platinum.
+During the program, he released several new songs, including "Rossofuoco", "Mi odierai", "Fight Club" and "Que pasa" All four of these songs were later included in his first EP, Il sole dentro, released on 17 May 2024, which also included the song of the same name and the song "Vita terremoto".
+The EP peaked at number nine on the FIMI Album chart and certified gold, while the song "Rossofuoco" peaked at number two on the FIMI Top Singles chart and was certified double platinum.
 A Spanish version of the latter, "Rojofuego", was also released.
 In the summer of the same year, he performed at several musical events, including the "RDS Summer Festival", "Battiti Live", "105 Summer Festival" and "Yoga Radio Bruno Estate".
 On 14 June 2024, Mida featured alongside VillaBanks in Ava's single "Bacio di Giuda", which went platinum.
 On 8 November, she released the single "Morire x te".
 The "Il sole dentro club tour 2024" took place on 3, 7, and 8 December, featuring three live concerts in clubs in Milan, Naples and Rome.